joshhus/blockchain-sw-25/console-ocp-about.md

 - You cannot upgrade a deployed network from {{site.data.keyword.blockchainfull_notm}} Platform for Multicloud to {{site.data.keyword.blockchainfull_notm}} Platform v2.5.
 - {{site.data.keyword.blockchainfull_notm}} Platform is not supported on OpenShift Online.
 - There is no free trial at this time.
 Customers who are interested in exploring the functionality should try the offering on [{{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-console-overview){: external}.
-- You cannot access the {{site.data.keyword.blockchainfull_notm}} Platform console with the Chrome browser on Mac OS Catalina when the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1 is deployed with the default configuration that uses self-signed certificates.
-See [Known issues](/docs/blockchain-sw-25?topic=blockchain-sw-25-sw-known-issues#sw-known-issues-catalina) for a list of workarounds.

 ## Installing {{site.data.keyword.blockchainfull_notm}} Platform 2.5
 {: #console-ocp-about-install}